-MTARP began in the fall of 1984, when the Rev. Calvin Goerdel, Vice President of Social Services for Lutheran Social Services of Texas, invited Ruth McRoy and Hal Grotevant to evaluate the changes that three of their agencies (LSS Austin, San Antonio, and Corpus Christi) were making in their adoption practices.
-Prospective adoptive parents and birth mothers were being offered a number of options, including the opportunity to meet each other prior to placement, have a placement ceremony, and have ongoing contact after placement.
+MTARP began in the fall of 1984, when the Rev. Calvin Goerdel, Vice President of Social Services for Lutheran Social Services of Texas (LSS), invited Ruth McRoy and Hal Grotevant (both at the University of Texas at Austin) to evaluate the changes that three of their agencies (LSS Austin, San Antonio, and Corpus Christi) were making in their adoption practices.
+Prospective adoptive parents and birth mothers were being offered a number of options, including the opportunity to meet each other prior to placement, have a placement ceremony involving both birth and adoptive parents, and have ongoing contact after placement.
 Seventeen adoptive families and members of their corresponding birth families were interviewed between May and September, 1985.
 Results of this pilot study were published in Openness in Adoption: New Practices, New Issues (McRoy, Grotevant, & White, 1988).

 Data from the pilot study provided justification for a nationwide project involving families with differing degrees of openness in their adoption arrangements.
 Wave I of the project, funded by the federal Office of Population Affairs (DHHS), National Institute of Child Health and Human Development, and Hogg Foundation for Mental Health, involved 190 adoptive families and 169 birthmothers.
 The target adopted children were between the ages of 4 and 12 when the data were collected between 1987 and 1992.
 A summary of findings was published in Openness in Adoption: Exploring Family Connections (Grotevant & McRoy, 1998).
 During this phase of the project, Hal Grotevant moved from the University of Texas to the University of Minnesota, but the collaboration has continued to the present.